mengbinhao/jack-note/docs/english/NPR.md

   > it's something that we have not seen before
   > we've never been through that before
-  > somethimes we've been met with violence
+  > sometimes we've been met with violence

 - 2019.10.30
   - cinematic adj